-When one enters a house or room with a mezuza it is customary to kiss the mezuza or be aware of it.
-This is so that we will always be reminded of H-shem and to enter or leave with thoughts of Shalom (Peace), as this is the loftiest of all qualities.
+When one enters a house or room with a mezuza, it is customary to kiss the mezuza, or at the very least, be aware of it.
+This is so that we will always be reminded of H-shem and that we should be blessed to enter and leave with thoughts of Shalom (Peace), as this is the loftiest of all qualities.

 These "Mezuza Stop Signs" are meant to catch your eye as you enter a room, to be reminded to kiss the Mezuza, and embrace its message of Peace and Hashem's Unity.

 Click Here to get a sheet of Mezuza Stop Signs (requires Adobe Acrobat reader).